-We strongly believe that waterproof rain pants are one of the most important parts of your gear list for hiking – yet even with the best of intentions, they’re often overlooked.
+We strongly believe that waterproof rain pants are one of the most important parts of your gear list for hiking, yet even with the best of intentions, they’re often overlooked.

 We test all of the gear we recommend on the same adventures we write travel guides for too – for example we tested a number of these rain pants whilst hiking in Eidfjord, Norway, more recently whilst trekking in Sapa, Vietnam and of course in our home Lake District Mountains.

-Our guide below brings together our carefully curated selection of waterproof rain pants with an option suited to most different hiking needs.
+Our guide brings together our carefully curated selection of waterproof rain pants with an option suited to most different hiking needs.
 Taking into consideration budget, comfort and waterproofing amongst others, plus key things to consider before buying.

-August 2025 update: We’ve included more notes below on how certain rain pants are holding up through even more testing on very rainy hikes this year.
+March 2026 update: We’ve included more notes below on how certain rain pants are holding up through even more testing on very rainy hikes this year.
 We keep our guides updated with actual, real world hiking use as we know how important it is when deciding to invest in your gear.

 Toggle

-The 10 Best Waterproof Rain Pants and Trousers for Hiking
+The Best Waterproof Rain Pants and Trousers for Hiking

-Where possible, we try to link to both men’s and women’s, but if you see a pair that fits the bill for you otherwise, its worth clicking through to find the fit that works best.
+Where possible, we try to link to both men’s and women’s, but if you see a pair that fits the bill for you otherwise, it’s worth clicking through to find the fit that works best.

-Every single rain pant option we’ve included below for men has been tested in detail by Matt on a whole range of hikes over the last couple of years.
+Every single rain pant option we’ve included below for men has been tested in detail by us on a whole range of hikes over the last couple of years.
 We pride ourselves on our reviews being a moving target and update them with new testing notes over time.

 Within this section, you’ll find pricier, higher tech options mixed with some more budget friendly choices for general, all round use.